 Think about it.
 We tend to take for granted those examples of geniuses, or savants of almost outlandish and unexplainable abilities and centenarians as a sort of "fluke of the nature"; but what if those flukes are nothing but some of those ET-genes finding a crack of opportunity to sneak out to their expression.

-I wish I could better explain some outlandish phenomena, like for instance, that Indian girl being able to multiply a seven digit number with another seven digit number in her mind.
+I wish I could better explain some outlandish phenomena, like for instance, that Indian girl being able to multiply a seven digit number with another seven digit number in her head.
 Just thinking about such task is threatening to burn the fuses in my head.

 Intimidated by Primate Genes

 Indeed, why is it that meditators live longer, need less sleep, enjoy better health, and tend to be more "spiritual"?
 What the heck is that inner drive for spirituality anyway?

 Here is my little explanation.
 As we meditate -- or become more spiritual for the same matter -- we reduce the activity of that animalistic part of our genome, which allows those ET-genes to at least whisper their superior stuff into our psycho-physical constitution.
 Thus, it doesn't surprise me that the more spiritual we are, the less we display of our animalistic territoriality, arrogance, greed to amass the survival means, and a tendency to play power games.

 I am inclined to conclude that those "dormant" genes are not just idling there, but are active in a way which cannot be detected for two reasons.
 One is already mentioned: the beast in us is keeping them in submission while being primarily engaged in its games of survival.
 And the other reason is that their frequencies are so subtle and not measurable by the same methods, so they look passive.